ReidYeager/Ice/README.md

 - Hot reloading shaders

 ## Roadmap
-- Add make files
-	- To clean up the extra VS files and allow compilation on Linux
 - Proper input handling
 	- So I can use more complicated test scenes
 - UI